MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 HKLM       Registry      HKEY_LOCAL_MACHINE
 ```

-You can also use the standard Location cmdlets with the Windows PowerShell drives:
+You can also use the standard Location cmdlets with the PowerShell drives:

 ```powershell
 Set-Location HKLM:\SOFTWARE